Riemann-Hilbert problems for the resolved conifold: Solution to the Riemann-Hilbert problem

-The functions $F$ and $H$ will form the basis of the solution to the Riemann-Hilbert problem which we give in the next subsection.
+This function, together with $F(z\b\omega_1,\omega_2)$ will form the basis of the solution to the Riemann-Hilbert problem which we give in the next subsection.
 However, to give the correct limiting behavior as $\omega_2\to 0$ and $\omega_2\to \infty$ we first need to modify them by some exponential prefactors.
-Let us define